 Drew and Boo Adopt Lou and Sue (written at age 14) – Drew and Boo adopt rescue animals and they reinforce being responsible pet owners and never bullying animals.

-Drew Moves (written at age 15) – (coming soon) Drew moves to a new school and he overcomes his fear by forgetting judgment and accepting the new people he meets.
+Drew Moves (written at age 15) – Drew moves to a new school and he overcomes his fear by forgetting judgment and accepting the new people he meets.
 He learns to appreciate diversity and embraces the richness of other cultures.
 No matter where he goes, the kids all have common interests.

 December 29th, 2017